quicwg/multipath/draft-ietf-quic-multipath.md

 limit set by its peer.

-A sender can send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path with a valid path ID or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding path ID.
+A sender can send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path with a valid path ID or change the connection ID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding path ID.